 For questions or to submit an application, contact Michelle Sheehan at firstname.lastname@example.org or 401-222-2776 ext.
 4436

-Matching funds for the acquisition, development and renovation of outdoor recreational facilities are funded through state bonds and the Federal Land & Water Conservation Fund.
-Funding categories include Large Recreation Development grants (up to $300K, 20% match), Small Recreation Development Grants (up to $100K, 20% match), and Recreation Acquisition grants (up to $300,000, 50% match).
-Applications are scored by the Recreation Resources Review Committee and recommendations are submitted to DEM's Director for approval.
+This grant program provides matching funds to cities and towns and recognized Native American tribes for the acquisition, development and renovation of outdoor recreational lands and facilities.
+The program is funded through State bonds.
+Funding categories include Large Recreation Development grants (up to 80% matching funds to a maximum of $400,000), Small Recreation Development Grants (up to 80% matching funds to a maximum of $100,000), and Recreation Acquisition grants (up to 50% matching funds to a maximum of $400,000).
+Applications are scored by the Recreation Resources Review Committee and submitted to the DEM Director for approval.

 - Bond Regulations